exercism/python/exercises/practice/collatz-conjecture/.approaches/introduction.md

 In this approach we use a recursive function.
 A recursive function is a function that calls itself.
-The reason why you want to use this approach is because it is more concise than the other approaches.
-Since it doesn't need a counter variable.
+This approach can be more concise than other approaches, and may also be more readable for some audiences.

-The reason why you might not want to use this approach is that python has a limit on how many times a function can call itself.
+The reason why you might not want to use this approach is that Python has a [recursion limit][recursion-limit] with a default of 1000.
-This limit is 1000 times.

 ```python
 def steps(number):